Rapid E. Coli Presence Detector

 Motivation:

-In volunteering for Engineers Without Borders, we learned of the critical need to evaluate water for fecal contamination in remote field locations without laboratory-style equipment.
-Shortening the time to quantitatively measure fecal contamination would help in providing clean water to the developing world, and might even save lives in disaster relief situations.
+While volunteering for Engineers Without Borders, Robert Read learned of the critical need to evaluate water for fecal contamination in remote field locations that lacked laboratory-style equipment.
+Shortening the time to quantitatively measure fecal contamination would help provide clean water to the developing world, and might even save lives in disaster relief situations.

 Story:

-Based on work begun by Anjan Contractor and many volunteers from the Greater Austin Chapter of Engineers without Borders, Robert L. Read form Public Invention led a team of EWB volunteers who constructed an open-source incubator that is fully battery powered.
-We always try to publish our work; this project is published in the Journal of Humanitarian Engineering. (http://jhe.ewb.org.au/index.php/jhe/article/view/127).
-That work let us test water in the field, but still requires 48 hours.
+Based on work begun by Anjan Contractor and many volunteers from the Greater Austin Chapter of Engineers without Borders, Public Inventor Robert L. Read led a team of EWB volunteers in the construction of an open-source incubator that is fully battery powered.
+This project is published in the Journal of Humanitarian Engineering.

-Currently, with the help of Shreya (a public invention volunteer), a new volunteer, Public Invention has carried forward researching ways to reduce this time as much as possible, hopefully to within 8 hours.
-(Without EWB.)
+Currently, with the help of Shreya, a new volunteer, Public Invention has carried forward research to reduce this time as much as possible.
+The goal was to decrease the processing time within 8 hours (without EWB).

 Status: